 The performance of a manual action pipette, possibly more than any other precision instrument, is dependent on operator technique.
 Pipette operators should be trained in one standardized method of pipetting technique to ensure data integrity.
 For more information on this topic, refer to our Lab Report 2, devise operator assessment plans in the PCS Software, and review our training information.

 Where should pipette calibrations be done?

 The performance of a pipette is affected by environmental factors including temperature, humidity, and pressure.
 Finely tuned pipette tolerance limits reflect what is possible using a functional pipette in its working environment.
 We recommend testing pipette performance in the laboratory in which they are used, or under environmental conditions that are similar to those in your laboratory.
 For more information on this topic, refer to our Lab Report 5 or visit our Extreme Pipetting Expedition site to see how environmental factors play a role in pipette performance.

 How many data points should be used in a calibration?

 The number of data points will vary depending upon your laboratory’s needs, and whether you are testing for accuracy only or for accuracy and precision.
-There are published standards (e.g. ASTM E-1154) that recommend specific numbers of data points to be used; however, there are no mandated number of data points that need to be used.
+There are published standards (e.g. ASTM E-1154 and ISO 8655) that recommend specific numbers of data points to be used; however, there are no mandated number of data points that need to be used.
 For more information on this topic, please refer to our Lab Report 1.